 - Note that by changing the oil yourself you may void your warranty.
 Unfortunately, some car manufacturers require that you pay a technician to change your oil.

-What is the best oil extractor and where to buy it?
+What is the best oil extractor for changing engine oil?

 Two of the most popular oil extractors pumps which you can buy from the major online retailer are:

-- EWK Oil Vacuum Fluid Extractor Allow you to store up to 6.5 liters of oil.
+- EWK Oil Vacuum Fluid Extractor Allows you to store up to 6.5 liters of oil.
 Comes with several size hoses that can be easily changed.
 Has great user reviews.
 Easy to drain.

 Frequently Asked Questions